divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 --- abstract

-This document defines a common test interface for implementations of the Distributed Aggregation Protocol for Privacy Preserving Measurement (DAP-PPM) and describes how this test interface can be used to perform interoperation testing between the implementations.
-Tests are orchestrated with containers, and new test-only APIs are introduced to provision DAP-PPM tasks and initiate processing.
+This document defines a common test interface for implementations of the Distributed Aggregation Protocol for Privacy Preserving Measurement (DAP) and describes how this test interface can be used to perform interoperation testing between the implementations.
+Tests are orchestrated with containers, and new test-only APIs are introduced to provision DAP tasks and initiate processing.

 --- middle